oslokommune/okctl-upgrade/gists/bump-eks/README.md

 This document describes how to use the [upgrade script](upgrade.sh) in this repository in order to upgrade your EKS cluster.

+The upgrade script basically just does what is described in step 1-3 in the official guide, https://eksctl.io/usage/cluster-upgrade/, which is:

+> 1. upgrade control plane version with `eksctl upgrade cluster`
+> 2. replace each of the nodegroups by creating a new one and deleting the old one
+> 3. update default add-ons:
+>     - `kube-proxy`
+>     - `aws-node`
+>     - `coredns`

 ## Prerequisites

 **Make sure** you have already followed this guide previsouly to get to EKS 1.20: